webtides/luna-js/README.md

 ### Pages & Routes

-To register a route, just create a file in your `Pages Directory` ending with `.page.js`.
-Moon.js will auomatically register the page as a route.
+To register a route, just create a file in your `Pages Directory`.
+Moon.js will automatically register the page as a route.

 ### Layouts